kmi-robots/object_reasoner/README.md

 Getting started
 ---------------
-* After completing all the installation steps, download the relavant data [here](http://www.mediafire.com/file/df2upaslfrpbd0d/starter_kit.zip/file).
+* After completing all the installation steps, download the rele../..../..vant data [here](https://mega.nz/file/sk9QlISA#whLLoS4qpUCkaQpb47FQaS8XslRgpnk0RSjLL7pfIWI).

 * After downloading and unzipping the starter kit:
     * Move or copy the k-net and n-net folders under `object_reasoner/data`
-    * Move or copy the remaining files and folders under `object_reasoner/data/KMi-set-2020`
+    * Move or copy the remaining files and folders under `object_reasoner/data/Lab-set`

+* Clone [repository](https://github.com/andyzeng/arc-robot-vision) of baseline methods in cited paper by Zeng et al.

 Reproducing paper results
 ----------------
-To reproduce results on the Lab test set.
+Commands to reproduce our results on the Lab test set:
 ```
 cd your_path_to/object_reasoner/object_reasoner
+python3 cli.py ./data/Lab-set ./data
 ```
-To reproduce results on the ARC test set.
+Commands to reproduce our results on the ARC test set:
 ```
+cd your_path_to/object_reasoner/object_reasoner
-python3 cli.py --help
+python3 cli.py your_path_to/arc-robot-vision/image-matching/data your_path_to/arc-robot-vision/image-matching --baseline two-stage --set arc --preds your_path_to/arc-robot-vision/image-matching/data/logged-predictions
 ```

 For usage details on how to re-train or produce new ML-based predictions on a different dataset, you can run the following commands:
 ```